 - Introduce a relatively junior professional to a senior professional.
 “Ms. Director, I would like to introduce Mr. Nakamura, the Chief Product Architect for our software division.”

 - Introduce an employee to a customer.
 “Mr. Sung, I would like to introduce our plastics engineering team.
 This is Mark Smith, Jessica Ramos and Liang Zhu.
 All three participated in last week’s teleconference regarding product definition.”

 - Introduce a host to a guest.
 “Elaine, I don’t think you have met my daughter, Anna.
 Anna arranged for all the food at this festival party.
 Anna, Elaine is my Project Manager.”

-- Introduce a local guest to a from-another-town guest.
+- Introduce a local guest to a guest from out-of-town.
 “Charlie, this is Debbie.
 Debbie is my colleague from work.
 Debbie, Charlie is visiting me from New York.
 We shared an apartment when we were at Columbia together.”

 - Introduce a peer from your company to a peer from another organization.
 “Melissa, I would like you to meet Steve, our Systems Engineer.
 Steve, Melissa Hoffmann is from Marketing.
 She is our Account Manager for Wal-Mart.”

 Customarily, a number of people introduce a man to a woman out of respect, regardless of the guidelines presented above.

 When introducing a man and a woman at work, consider their positions and seniorities alone.
 Outside of work, it may be more appropriate to introduce a man to a woman, in contradiction to the above guidelines.
 Be judicious and sensitive.